Redhead Men’s Shed Incorporated

 • If you hear the shed phone ringing please answer it, take a message and pass the message on so we can attend to it.

-• Reminder that if you are not feeling well, rest up, as it’s best not to attend the Shed.
+• If you are not feeling well, rest up, as it’s best not to attend the Shed.

 • Scheduled Calendar Dates :